humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

 - Timestamps are ISO strings.
 - List endpoints return `{ items: [...] }` and may add cursors later.
 - When the backing read-model entry does not exist, list endpoints return `{ items: [] }` (HTTP 200).
 Some singleton endpoints return a minimal empty object (documented below).
+- Cursors are opaque and may be backed by different underlying stores (read models vs event log).
+Clients should treat `nextCursor` as an opaque string and pass it back unchanged.

 ## Auth + gating